 The General Meeting sets the overall amount of attendance fees.
 The Supervisory Board members share the said fees on a pro rata basis according to their attendance at meetings of the Board and the Audit and Remuneration Committees: €1,100 per member per meeting of the Supervisory Board, €1,600 per member per meeting of the Audit Committee and €1,300 per member per meeting of the Remuneration Committee.

-The Chairman of the Supervisory Board receives specific compensation in relation to his duties as Chairman.
-This remuneration is fixed and was last revised at the Board meeting of 16 May 2013.
+As of his appointment as a member of the Supervisory Board, the Board decided to allocate to Bernard Hours, for his participation in Supervisory Board meetings, business reviews and various meetings and business travel undertaken in France and internationally on the company's behalf, a gross annual fixed sum of €60,000 in attendance fees, to the exclusion of any other remuneration.
+The Chairman of the Supervisory Board receives specific remuneration in relation to his duties as Chairman.
+This remuneration is fixed and was last revised at the Board meeting of 13 May 2015.